Chin-Yuan/hello-world/README.md

 # hello-world
-a  weiqi lover
-a latex lover
+a  weiqi and latex lover